 How to Install the LAMP Stack on Windows WSL

-This brief tutorial shows students and new users how to install the LAMP stack on Windows 10 WSL (Windows Subsystem for Linux) 2 with Ubuntu OS.
+This simple tutorial shows students and new users how to install the LAMP stack on Windows 10 WSL (Windows Subsystem for Linux) 2 with Ubuntu OS.

-LAMP is an acronym for Linux (Ubuntu), Apache2 HTTP Server, MariaDB or MySQL Database Server, and PHP Scripting Language.
-It is a group of open-source software and building blocks of many web applications and most content management systems (CMS) today.
+LAMP is short for Linux (Ubuntu), Apache2 HTTP Server, MariaDB or MySQL Database Server, and PHP Scripting Language.
+It’s a group of free, open-source software that powers many websites and content management systems (CMS) today.

-Installing the LAMP stack on Windows WSL can be useful for several reasons.
-First, it allows you to run a full Linux operating system inside Windows, which can be helpful if you need to use Linux-based tools or software.
+Installing the LAMP stack on Windows WSL is useful for several reasons.
+First, it lets you run a full Linux operating system inside Windows.
+This is helpful if you need to use Linux-based tools or software.

-Additionally, the LAMP stack is a popular software bundle used for web development and hosting, so installing it on your Windows machine can allow you to create and test web applications on your local machine.
+Second, the LAMP stack is popular for web development and hosting.
+Installing it on your Windows machine lets you create and test websites on your own computer.

 dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart